Theresa May To Trigger Article 50 On March 29, UK To Begin Brexit Negotiations

 “Half memberships and cherry-picking aren’t possible.
 In Europe, you eat what’s on the table or you don’t sit at the table.”

 Last week, Juncker expressed in a statement to the European Parliament that he is hoping for a constructive process “conducted in an orderly manner.”
-But he said that claims taking the form of threats that say no agreement would be good for the UK need to be addressed.
+But he said claims taking the form of threats that say no agreement would be good for the U.K. need to be addressed.

 “I want to be clear that a ‘no deal scenario’ would be bad for everyone, but above all for the UK, because it would leave a number of issues unresolved.
 We will not be intimidated by threats, and I can assure you they simply will not work,” Juncker warned.